HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 - Provide confidentiality -> Often done by introducing randomization.
 - Integrity -> often by Authentication

-Mods can also have different features for practial reasons:
+Mods can also have different features for practical reasons:
 - Parallel processing: multiple plaintexts etc.
 - Error propagation: Bit errors result in multiple bit errors -> Easier to detect modifications
 - Padding: To complete blocks, is added before encryption, and removed when decryption.